LeunensMichiel/lowatter/src/markdown/pages/landing.md

   - title: What are we doing?
     description: Recently we have also become active in practice, bringing our knowledge to the professional field.
-In first instance, we want to provide case-specific knowledge about **disinfection and energy savings** through consultancy.
+In first instance, we want to provide case-specific knowledge about **decontamination and energy savings** through consultancy.
 In addition, we also advise on the design and monitoring of hot water installations.
 Moreover, we can carry out more specific R&D with our Legionella test setup.
     image: photo-by-chandler-cruttenden-on-unsplash_v2.jpg
     lang: en
   - title: Que faisons-nous?
     description: Récemment, nous sommes devenus actifs dans la pratique, apportant nos connaissances au domaine professionnel.
-A base des connaissances bien spécifiques nous conseillons cas par cas sur **la désinfection et les économies d’énergie**, ainsi que sur la conception et la surveillance des installations d’eau chaude.
+A base des connaissances bien spécifiques nous conseillons cas par cas sur **la décontamination et les économies d’énergie**, ainsi que sur la conception et la surveillance des installations d’eau chaude.
 De plus, nous pouvons effectuer une R&D plus spécifique avec notre configuration de test Legionella.